sfkonrad/M12_Challenge_Submission/README.md

 To build a model that identifies borrowers' creditworthiness, we used our knowledge of the **imbalanced-learn** library to develop a logistic regression model for comparing two versions of the historical lending activity datasets from a peer-to-peer lending services company:
 1. First, we used the original dataset.
-2. Then, we resample the data by using the `RandomOverSampler` module from the imbalanced-learn library.
+2. Second, we resample the data by using the `RandomOverSampler` module from the imbalanced-learn library.

 For both cases, we:
    > - obtained the count of the target classes